Hemakuma/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 ### Exercise-8
 #### gitpush.sh script for nxtoolkit repository.
 1. Using `ATOM` copy the `gitpush.sh` file from `ansible` folder.
+  1. Right click on the `gitpush.sh` and select copy.
   2. Paste it in the `nxtoolkit` folder.
+Right click on the `nxtoolkit` folder and select paste.
 3. Switch back to the terminal window.
-2. you should be in the `nxtoolkit` directory  (`training/nxtoolkit`)
+  2. you should be in the `nxtoolkit` directory  (`cd ~/training/nxtoolkit`)
   3. make the gitpush.sh script executable.
   4. `chmod +x gitpush.sh`
   7. We will use this script in the next exercise

 ----